Isotropic Elastoplasticity in Logarithmic Strains Space¶

 Note

-[PDME92]’s formulation of rate-independent isotropic elastoplasticity at large strains and derived algorithms are reported below.
-Ratel implementation is in progress.
+The formulation of rate-independent isotropic elastoplasticity at large strains and derived algorithms are based on the pioneer work by [EB90] and [WA90].

 General Framework¶